amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

 ## How Amplitude calculates experiment data for formula metrics

-Before understanding how experiment data is calculated for formula metrics, it’s important to understand the overall [Experiment Analysis view](/docs/experiment/analysis-view), which provides details for your experiment.
+Before getting into how calculations of formula metrics work with experiment data, it’s important to understand the overall [Experiment Analysis view](/docs/experiment/analysis-view), which provides details for your experiment.

 For formula metrics, Amplitude computes the results for each function independently to find the mean and variance of each one.
-The arithmetic operators are then applied on the results of these individual functions.
+It then applies the arithmetic operators to the results of these individual functions.

-Imagine you have defined a formula metric as `TOTALS(A) + TOTALS(B)`.
-Amplitude will calculate the variances and means of both components of this metric, as well as the covariance.
+Imagine you've defined a formula metric as `TOTALS(A) + TOTALS(B)`.
+Amplitude calculates the variances and means of both components of this metric, as well as the covariance.

-If we set X equal to TOTALS(A) and Y equal to TOTALS(B), the following statements hold:
+If you set X equal to TOTALS(A) and Y equal to TOTALS(B), the following statements hold:

 * `V[X]` = Variance of X
 * `E[X]` = Mean of X